bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 category: data-files
 ---

-In addition to [built-in variables](/docs/variables) and [front matter](/docs/front-matter), you can specify custom datasets which are accessible via Liquid and Ruby templates as well as plugins.
+In addition to standard [resources](/docs/resources), you can specify custom datasets which are accessible via Liquid and Ruby templates as well as plugins.

 Bridgetown supports loading data from [YAML](http://yaml.org/), [JSON](http://www.json.org/), [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), and [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) files located in the `src/_data` folder.
 Note that CSV and TSV files *must* contain a header row.